tiprankstipranks

 Supply Chain - Risk 1

-The Company may be unable to obtain raw materials or sourced product on a timely basis, which could have a material adverse effect on the Company's business.
+The Company may be unable to obtain raw materials or sourced product on a timely basis.

 The principal raw materials used in the Company's manufacturing operations include triexta, nylon, polypropylene, and polyester resins and fibers, which are used in the Company's carpet business; clay, talc, feldspar and glazes, including frit (ground glass), zircon and stains, which are used in the Company's ceramic tile business; wood, paper and resins, which are used in the Company's wood and laminate flooring businesses and panels business; and glass fiber, plasticizers, and PVC resins, which are used in the Company's sheet vinyl and luxury vinyl tile businesses.
-In addition to raw materials, the Company sources finished goods.
+In addition to raw materials, the Company sources some finished goods.
 For certain raw materials and sourced products, the Company is dependent on one or a small number of suppliers.
 A material temporary or long-term adverse change in the Company's relationship with such a supplier, the financial condition of such a supplier or such a supplier's ability to manufacture or deliver such raw materials or sourced products to the Company could lead to an interruption of supply or require the Company to purchase more expensive alternatives.
-Also, the Company's ability to obtain raw materials or source products at reasonable costs may be impacted by tariffs, global trade uncertainties and international crises, such as ongoing geopolitical conflict.
-For example, the Russian invasion of Ukraine resulted in supply chain disruption of raw materials sourced from Ukraine (primarily clay) in fiscal 2022, and the ongoing conflicts in the Middle East may result in an escalation of oil and petroleum-based chemical prices as well as the introduction of sanctions or transportation barriers, which could impact the Company's operations.
+Also, the Company's ability to obtain raw materials or source products at reasonable costs may be impacted by tariffs, global trade uncertainties and ongoing geopolitical conflict.
 An extended interruption in the supply of sourced products or raw materials used in the Company's business or in the supply of suitable substitute materials or products could disrupt the Company's operations, which could have a material adverse effect on the Company's business, financial condition, results of operations, and prospects.

 Costs - Risk 1

-In periods of rising costs, the Company may be unable to pass raw materials, labor, energy and fuel-related cost increases on to its customers, which could have a material adverse effect on the Company's business.
+In periods of rising costs, the Company may be unable to pass increases in raw materials, labor, energy and fuel-related costs on to its customers.

-The supply and prices of raw materials, labor, energy and fuel-related costs, including those related to oil and natural gas, are subject to market conditions and are impacted by many factors beyond the Company's control, including geopolitical conflict (such as the ongoing conflicts in the Middle East and Russian military actions in Ukraine), pandemics (such as the COVID-19 pandemic), labor shortages, weather conditions, natural disasters, governmental programs, regulations and trade and tariff policies, inflation and increased demand, among other factors.
+The supply and prices of raw materials, labor, energy and fuel-related costs, including those related to oil and natural gas, are subject to market conditions and are impacted by many factors beyond the Company's control, including geopolitical conflict, pandemics, labor shortages, weather conditions, natural disasters, governmental programs, regulations and trade and tariff policies, inflation and increased demand, among other factors.
 Although the Company generally attempts to pass on increases in raw material, labor, energy and fuel-related costs to its customers, the Company's ability to do so is dependent upon the rate and magnitude of any increase, competitive pressures and market conditions for the Company's products.
 There have been in the past, and may be in the future, periods of time during which increases in these costs cannot be recovered.
 During such periods of time, the Company's business, financial condition, results of operations, and prospects have been and may be materially affected.

 Costs - Risk 2

-The Company has been, and in the future may be, subject to costs, liabilities and other obligations under existing or new laws and regulations, which could have a material adverse effect on the Company's business.
+The Company has been, and in the future may be, subject to costs, liabilities and other obligations under existing or new laws and regulations.

 The Company is subject to increasingly numerous and complex laws, regulations and licensing requirements in each of the jurisdictions in which the Company conducts business.
-In addition, new laws and regulations may be enacted in the U.S. or abroad, the compliance with which may require the Company to incur additional personnel-related, environmental, or other costs on an ongoing basis.
+In addition, new laws and regulations may be enacted in the U.S. or abroad, the compliance with which may require the Company to incur additional personnel-related, environmental, or other compliance-related costs on an ongoing basis.
 In particular, the Company's operations are subject to various environmental, social, and health and safety laws and regulations.
-Increased focus by the U.S., European Union and other governmental authorities on climate change and other environmental matters has led to enhanced regulation in these regions, which is expected to result in increased compliance costs and could subject the Company to additional potential liabilities.
+For example, certain aspects of the Company's operations and supply chain have become, and are expected to become, increasingly subject to federal, state, local and international laws, regulations and international treaties and industry standards related to climate change.
+Many governing bodies have introduced additional due diligence and disclosure requirements addressing sustainability that the Company expects will apply to its operations and supply chain in the coming years, such as California's Climate Corporate Data Accountability Act and Climate Related Financial Risk Disclosure, and the European Union's Corporate Sustainability Reporting Directive ("CSRD") and Corporate Sustainability Due Diligence Directive ("CSDDD").
+Although certain sustainability-related regulations and reporting obligations have been relaxed in some jurisdictions through legislation or by court order, sustained emphasis by the U.S., European Union and other governmental authorities on climate change and other environmental matters continues to create uncertainty.
+Numerous overlapping and sometimes conflicting regulations continue to evolve, and it is unclear which requirements will ultimately remain in effect following legislative or judicial review across multiple jurisdictions.
+This uncertainty is expected to result in ongoing compliance costs and may expose the Company to additional potential liabilities.
 The extent of these costs and risks is difficult to predict and will depend, in large part, on the extent of final regulations and the ways in which those regulations are enforced.
-The applicable requirements under these laws are subject to amendment, to the imposition of new or additional requirements and to changing interpretations of agencies or courts.
-The Company may incur material costs in order to comply with new or existing regulations, including fines and penalties and increased costs of its operations.
-For example, certain aspects of the Company's operations and supply chain have become, and are expected to become increasingly subject to federal, state, local and international laws, regulations and international treaties and industry standards related to climate change.
-Many governing bodies have introduced additional due diligence and disclosure requirements addressing sustainability that the Company expects will apply to its operations and supply chain in the coming years, such as California's Climate Corporate Data Accountability Act in the U.S. and the Corporate Sustainability Reporting Directive ("CSRD") and Corporate Sustainability Due Diligence Directive ("CSDDD") in the European Union.
-The Company believes political and scientific attention to issues concerning climate change and ESG matters will continue, with increasingly numerous and complex laws and regulations that could affect the Company's financial condition.
-The lack of consistent climate legislation in the jurisdictions in which the Company operates creates economic and regulatory uncertainty.
-If these laws or regulations impose significant operational restrictions and compliance requirements on the Company, they could increase costs associated with the Company's operations, including costs for raw materials and transportation.
-Non-compliance with climate change treaties, regulations and disclosure requirements could also negatively impact the Company's reputation.
-The Company could also face increased costs related to defending and resolving legal claims and other litigation related to climate change and the alleged impact of the Company's operations on the environment.
-In addition, energy prices could increase as a result of climate change legislation or other environmental mandates.
-Also, the Company's manufacturing facilities may become subject to further limitations on emissions due to public policy concerns regarding climate change or other environmental or health and safety concerns.
+The applicable requirements under these laws are subject to amendment, the imposition of new or additional requirements, changing interpretations by agencies or courts, and uncertainty as to whether or how enforcement will occur.
+If these laws or regulations impose significant operational restrictions and compliance requirements on the Company, they could increase costs associated with the Company's operations, including costs for raw materials, energy and transportation.
+The Company may also face increased costs related to defending and resolving legal claims and other litigation related to climate change and the alleged impact of the Company's operations on the environment.
+In addition, non-compliance with climate change treaties, regulations and disclosure requirements could also negatively impact the Company's reputation and result in penalties or enforcement actions.
+Furthermore, the Company is also subject to extended producer responsibility ("EPR") regulations in jurisdictions such as California and New York.
+These laws impose significant obligations on producers and manufacturers involved in packaging or product distribution, including product take-back, recycling, and detailed reporting requirements.
+Compliance may increase operational complexity and result in higher administrative costs.
+For example, EPR regulations may require registration with producer responsibility organizations, payment of eco-modulated fees based on recyclability, and adherence to labeling and recordkeeping standards, with requirements varying across jurisdictions.
+Failure to comply with these evolving mandates may expose the Company to penalties, enforcement actions, and reputational harm.
+In addition, the Company's manufacturing facilities may become subject to further limitations on emissions due to public policy concerns regarding climate change or other environmental or health and safety concerns.
 Because the Company's manufacturing processes use a significant amount of energy, especially natural gas, the imposition of greenhouse gas emissions limitations, such as a "cap-and-trade" system, could require the Company to increase its capital expenditures, use its cash to acquire emission credits or restructure its manufacturing operations.

 Legal & Regulatory